 Why is eDiscovery important?

 Whether we intend to or not, activities in today's modern world, regardless of their wishes, produce large volumes of digital footprints.
 The footprints—which intrinsically tend to exist in varying amounts and formats—can always be detected and documented procedurally by technical experts.
 A client or their lawyer can then use the discovered information against the other party in court proceedings.

 In the eDiscovery process, technical experts help to detect or find the digital footprints, process them appropriately, fix and analyze them (where necessary), and also evaluate the results and materials, which get presented in court.
 Furthermore, technical specialists may help develop a model for the correct presentation of digital evidence in court, provide legally sound arguments, and also construct solid lines of defense based on discovered data.

 Essentially, eDiscovery guarantees secure and instant access to a client's business information with respect to a strict access model while providing the means to search, view and/or analyze data and legally select specific documents or the items relevant to a client's request.

 Model for detection and storage of electronic evidence

 eDiscovery corresponds to all the processes and technologies that aid clients in discovering and securing digital evidence.
 This way, the relevant parties get to analyze the data they need quickly and efficiently.
-The eDiscovery setup ensures clients and their lawyers understand the value of acquired information used in winning court cases and settling different forms of litigation.
+The eDiscovery setup ensures that clients and their lawyers understand the value of acquired information used in winning court cases and settling different forms of litigation.

 eDiscovery encompasses 9 key stages: